prakashmaharana/udacity-Finding-lane-lines-on-the-road/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-I have added plt.subplot so that once we run all images we can see original and modified images in parallel.
+I have added plt.subplot so that once we process images we can see original and modified images in parallel.